 In 1992, Barcelona hosted the Summer Olympic Games.
 Here is the site of the Olympic park, complete with the Olympic Flame, Stadium, and the swimming pool.

-You can spend so much time on Montjuic just taking in the views, scenery, and attractions, that it can eat into your time on your 48-hour itinerary if you are not careful.
+You can spend so much time on Montjuic just taking in the views, scenery, and attractions.
+It can eat into your time on your 48-hour itinerary if you are not careful.

 Mercat de la Boqueria